luciopaiva/redis-nodejs-test/experiments/sorted-set-of-byte-arrays/README.md

 ## Increasing load

-Running an Elasticache Redis server with 1 cluster (1 master, 2 replicas).
-Each node is a `r6g.large` instance. `SORTED_SET_CONTAINS_ACTUAL_VALUE` is `false`.
+Here we are running an Elasticache Redis server with 1 cluster (1 master, 2 replicas).
+Each node is a `r6g.large` instance. `SORTED_SET_CONTAINS_ACTUAL_VALUE` is `false`, so we are keeping a sorted set of item ids and the items themselves are in their own separate keys.

-Running separate 4 writer instances, each producing 10k items per second (and no read load):
+Running 4 writer instances, each producing 10k items per second (and no read load):

 ![img.png](charts/img.png)

+Averages:

 ```
 master CPU: 11%